 Reggae Reggae Sauce is a popular condiment in British supermarkets.
 It’s a barbecue sauce with Jamaican jerk spice cooked in a secret recipe from the founder’s grandmother.

 Musician Levi Roots entered the show with a reggae song to introduce his sauce and proposed 20% equity for a £50,000 investment.
-Initially, he was discouraged by investor Duncan Bannatyne.
+Initially, he was discouraged by Duncan Bannatyne.

 2. Hungry House